dream-horizon-org/raven-panel/docs/docs/getting-started.md

 # Getting Started

-This guide will help you set up Raven Panel for local development.
+This guide will help you set up Raven for local development.

 ## Prerequisites